RachWalm/high-score/README.md

     return valid_users
 ```

 This used comprehension.
 The input variable by this point was the person and all the scores.
-I realised afterwards when looking back at the data that it could be confusing that I had used the word "name" in variables to signify the person which was the key for some of the nested data.
+I realised afterwards when looking back at the data that it could be confusing that I had used the word "name" in variables to signify the person which was also the word used for the key for some of the nested data.
 If I had noticed this earlier I would have changed it.

 The function takes each {key: value} pair as name_and_scores.items() and considers the key = name and the value = score.
 It then outputs name: and a processed set of numbers which is sorted with highest first (sorted reverse = True).
-It then cuts it at using indexes [:24] which as it is sorted drops the lowest values.
+It then cuts it at using indexes [:24] which allows only the highest scores to remain.
+As it is sorted and cuts the end it drops the lowest values.

 The next function needs to calculate the sum of integers in the value section.
 So iterates over the scores and adds them together.